AielloChan/webpack-restrict-import-loader/README.md

 };
 ```

-Finally, just run your webpack dev or build, you'll see some worning when
+Finally, just run your webpack dev or build, you'll see some warning when

 ## Options